innerwebblueprint/php-he-tools/README.md

 This is a collection of tools to interact with Hive Engine sidechain (from HIVE Blockchain).

-This project has been mainlyinspired by [PHP-HIVE-Tools](https://github.com/dragosroua/php-hive-tools) made by [https://github.com/dragosroua](Dragos Roua).
+This project has been mainlyinspired by [PHP-HIVE-Tools](https://github.com/dragosroua/php-hive-tools) made by [Dragos Roua](https://github.com/dragosroua).

 Very early stage project.
 Use it at your own risk.